TL;DR - How Bark Belt Testing is Working to Make Cars Safer for Dogs

 • It does not measure how much force was exerted on the dog, if the dog would be injured or how the restraint protected them

-Misleading Safety Signal: Judging a dog restraint by excursion alone is like judging a bike helmet by the dent it leaves in the ground, not the head inside it.
+Misleading Safety Signal: The excursion test is a test for human well-being, this is important but should not be masked as a pet safety test.
+Judging a dog restraint by excursion alone is like judging a bike helmet by the dent it leaves in the ground, not the head inside it.

 Humans Are Desensitized to Speed, Even a "Minor" Accident Can Be Deadly for Your Dog